pappyhammer/PyGIRAFE/README.rst

 - Julien Denis (main developer): julien.denis3 (at) gmail.com

-PyGIRAFE is an adaptation of a GUI & analyses pipeline that I developed previously, named CICADA.
+PyGIRAFE is an adaptation of a GUI & analyses pipeline that I co-developed previously, named CICADA.
-It is available at this address: https://gitlab.com/cossartlab/cicada Robin DARD, François PHILIPPE and Paul UTEZA have been participating in the developement of CICADA.
+It is available at this address: https://gitlab.com/cossartlab/cicada Robin DARD, François PHILIPPE and Paul UTEZA have been participating in the development of CICADA.

 -------